SHoogstad/Shoogstad/README.md

 ## 🚀 About Me

-- 🌟 Passionate about AI, Robots, PHP and Laravel
+- 🌟 Passionate about AI, Robots, PHP
 - 🎓 Student of Technical Computer Science / Computer Engineering
 - 💼 Student at Hogeschool Rotterdam